llaville/umlwriter/README.md

 All the documentation is available on [website](https://llaville.github.io/umlwriter/3.x), generated from the [docs](https://github.com/llaville/umlwriter/tree/master/docs) folder.

-Visit <http://php5.laurent-laville.org/umlwriter/> for documentation of v1.3.x
+For users that still used the unmaintained version 1.3, please visit <http://php5.laurent-laville.org/umlwriter/> for documentation

 ## PHAR distribution